 Treatment Foster Care is the highest level of care for children with severe behavioral/emotional needs.
-It requires both strength and patience to care for youth who have experienced extreme trauma.
+It requires both strength and patience for children and youth who have experienced extreme trauma.

-Treatment foster care homes are our greatest need right now.
+Treatment Foster Care homes are our greatest need right now.